-At Environmental Justice Australia Danya advises and appears for environment groups concerned about biodiversity protection.
+At EJA Danya advises and appears for environment groups concerned about biodiversity protection.
 She also acts in criminal law matters for individuals charged while protesting against logging in Victoria’s native forests.

 Before coming to the law, Danya worked for environment and human rights organisations.
 She presently sits on the committee of Lawyers for Forests Inc.

 Mandy Johnson keeps the office running and ensures our publications speak directly to people who need to understand legal issues in protecting the environment.

 Mandy has been working with not-for-profit organisations since 1996, principally environmental.
 Before starting with EJA in 2005, Mandy worked for a firm providing legal and consulting services tailored for not-for-profits.
 She previously spent seven years at one of Australia's largest national conservation organisations, BirdLife Australia, including three years as Supporter Services Manager.

 Mandy holds a Bachelor of Arts and a Diploma of Professional Writing and Editing.
 She is an Accredited Editor with the Institute of Professional Editors, one of only 311 nationally.
 Outside work Mandy enjoys a spot of camping.

 James manages EJA's fundraising and development, which includes regular appeals, regular giving, membership and philanthropic relations.
 He is a strong advocate of using fundraising not only to raise funds, but as a tool of engagement and broader organisational support.